check-spelling-sandbox/materialize/doc/developer/design/20210412_postgres_sources.md

 An easy way to ensure this doesn't happen is to declare the original SOURCE a MATERIALIZED SOURCE.
-This has the benefit of creating only one source instance, avoiding the bandiwdth bloat.
+This has the benefit of creating only one source instance, avoiding the bandwidth bloat.
 The downside is that the in-memory index created will contain the data for all the tables, even ones that are not needed by downstream views, and also hold data in their text-encoded format meaning that each downstream user will have to decode independently.